yuhuichai/LCT/README.md

     - ≥20% of voxels are identified as outliers from the trend

 - **MT-weighted anatomy averaging — `mtepi.sh`**
-  - Computes mean MT-weighted anatomical images
+  - Computes mean MT-weighted EPI images as antomical reference in native fMRI space

 - **Cortical surface reconstruction — `reconall_mtepi.sh`**
-  - Runs FreeSurfer’s `recon-all` for brain segmentation and cortical surface reconstruction
+  - Runs brain segmentation and cortical surface reconstruction based on MT-weighted EPI images using FreeSurfer programs

 - **Cortical layering — `layer_MT.sh`**
-  - Generates cortical layers based on LAYNII
+  - Generates cortical layers based on the output from surface reconstruction using LAYNII programs

 ---